rdmorganiser/rdmo-plugins-generic-search/README.md

 # RDMO Instrument search optionset provider

 This optionset provider allows you to query several instrument databases at the same time.
-Additional questions can be filled in automatically with informations from the instrument database entries.
+Additional questions can be filled in automatically with information from the instrument database entries.
 To use this feature an attribute mapping must be configured.